Lavine420/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print working directory
+list all files in directory